SeanShubin/condorcet-deploy/README.md

 Deploys condorcet voting application to amazon web services via the cloud deployment kit

 ## Todo List
+- do I need an ingress rule to access the database if I am in the same security group
+- test to see if RemovalPolicy.RETAIN connects back to the same database
+- can I generate the certificate dynamically?
 - get it working from a single domain
 - figure out cross region stacks
 - implement backup/restore